iangorse/vibe-gallery/README.md

 **This application and README were completely written by AI.**

+**Disclaimer:** As this project was generated entirely by AI, there may be errors or unexpected behavior.
+Please review and test thoroughly before using in production.

 ## Features

 - Displays a grid of images and videos from the `public/tn` folder